christophergarthwood/appdevstig_docs/Template_007_DesignDocumentStandard.md

 ### Approved Architecture

-Describe the architecture approved at a high level conceptually, reference the CMP and ACG for details.
+Describe the architecture approved at a high level conceptually, reference the detailed output within the [Application Configuration Guide (ACG)](./Template_003_ApplicationConfigurationGuideStandard.md) and the [Configuration Management Plan (CMP)](./Template_006_ConfigurationManagementStandard.md).

 ***Example:***

 This is a scientific data processing software solution and does not have a traditional web architecture or utilize services.
 No API was developed for this software package.
-See Application Configuration Guide (ACG) for details regarding the general Concept of Operations (CONOPS) and architecture.
+See the [Application Configuration Guide (ACG)](./Template_003_ApplicationConfigurationGuideStandard.md) for details regarding the Concept of Operations (CONOPS) for this solution.

 ### Communications